-HOME and NHTF: According to the findings of a study entitled Out of Reach: 2016, "there is no state, metropolitan area or county where a person working full-time earning the prevailing minimum wage can afford a modest two bedroom apartment at the Fair Market Rent."
+HOME and NHTF: According to the findings of a study entitled Out of Reach: 2018, "this year's housing wage clearly indicates that housing costs are too high for low-wage worker".
+There is no state, metropolitan area or county where a person working full-time earning the prevailing minimum wage can afford a modest two bedroom apartment at the Fair Market Rent."
 Fair Market Rents are an estimate of what a family moving today can expect to pay for a modest rental home, not what current renters are paying on average.
 The study was prepared by the National Low Income Housing Coalition and used HUD's definition of "Fair Market Rent" to determine the hourly wage needed to pay for an average apartment in each state, county and metropolitan area.
-Statewide, the 2016 fair market rent for a two bedroom apartment was \$822.
+Statewide, the 2018 fair market rent for a two bedroom apartment was \$865.
 The federal minimum wage was \$7.25 an hour and HUD guidelines state that people should not spend more than 30 percent of their gross income on housing.
 Millions of households cannot afford to pay for decent housing and very few people know the extent of this problem even in their own communities.

-In 2016, Louisiana workers would need to earn \$15.81 per hour (statewide) or \$12.04 (non-metropolitan Louisiana) to pay for an average two-bedroom apartment.
-This makes the State the thirtest most affordable state (down from twenty-sixth in 2014) to live in regarding housing.
-Hawaii was ranked as the least affordable locality, with workers having to earn \$34.22 per hour to pay for an average two-bedroom apartment.
+In 2018, Louisiana workers would need to earn \$16.63 per hour (statewide) or \$14.19 (non-metropolitan Louisiana) to pay for an average two-bedroom apartment.
+This makes the State the twenty ninth most affordable state (down from twenty-sixth in 2014) to live in regarding housing.
+Hawaii was ranked as the least affordable locality, with workers having to earn \$36.13 per hour to pay for an average two-bedroom apartment.

-In non-metropolitan Louisiana, fair market rent for a two bedroom unit is \$626.
-A minimum wage earner can afford a monthly rent of no more than \$355.
+In non-metropolitan Louisiana, fair market rent for a two bedroom unit is \$738.
+A minimum wage earner can afford a monthly rent of no more than \$366.
 A worker earning minimum wage in non-metropolitan Louisiana would have to work forty eight hours per week, fifty-two weeks per year, in order to afford a two bedroom unit at fair market rent.